grz0zrg/fas/README.md

 `fas` binary should then be available in the `bin` directory

-Packaging : running `cpack` copy shared libraries into the `bin` directory.
+Packaging : running `cpack` copy shared libraries into the `bin` directory. (note : `libportaudio.so` and some others doesn't seem to be copied so must be copied manually until it is fixed)

 FAS can be installed with `sudo make install` in the build directory.